WRITING

 Supporting Literacy in Schools

-June has been part of the Duffy Books in Homes role-model ambassador team since the release of her first childrens book Tawhirimatea - a song for Matariki in 2017, visiting numerous schools to help foster the love of reading and literacy throughout Aotearoa.
+In 2017, following the release of her first childrens book Tawhirimatea - a song for Matariki, June joined Duffy Books in Homes as a role-model ambassador, travelling around the country visiting schools to help foster literacy, learning, and a love of reading throughout Aotearoa.

 CLICK HERE to enquire about our writing services.